pmcgover/24dev-demo/README.md

 * Users can re-run the install script to update profiles, and accept different 24dev-* programs.
 * The install script also creates backups and purges application log files.
-* Users can test their programs with the [regressionTester](24dev-demo/apps/regressionTester) application and have Pass/Fail results published to the: [Project-Sumary.md](Project-Summary.md).
+* Users can test their programs with the [regressionTester](24dev-demo/apps/regressionTester) application and have statistics and Pass/Fail results published to the: [Project-Sumary.md](Project-Summary.md).
 * Scripts can display applicable license and README.md files.
+* All applications are expected to have a bin, docs, logs, output and output/goodtests folders/files. application related files.
 * Users are encouraged to fork their own customized releases via github renamed as: 24dev-[myForkName].

 ## Installing 24dev-demo to an OSGeo Live DVD system